Once the cats out the bag, that you’ve been workamping at Jellystone Campgrounds, people want to know one thing…

 Workamping at Jellystone:

-Our experiences with Jellystone Parks were mostly pleasurable.
-We had the opportunity to work as Park Rangers, Recreation Director, Store Inventory Manager, Customer Service Representatives and even Resort General Managers inside the Franchise System.
-We’ve also had the pleasure of attending their Annual Symposium and their Management Training & Certification Course.
+Some of the workamping options for Jellystone are Park Rangers, Recreation Director, Store Inventory Manager, Customer Service Representatives, and Resort General Managers inside the Franchise System.
+As a workamper you may also get the chance to attend their Annual Symposium and their Management Training & Certification Course.

-Yes and No. To be honest I think they warmed up to the idea!
+Yes and No, although some have warmed up to the idea!
 At first, it may seem a little off- they might ask themselves questions like “Why are these people living in an RV?”
 “Are they homeless?”
 “Did they mention they had kids?”
 “Who will watch the kids’ “Do they need to bring the kids to work with them”… These are all reasonable questions if you think about it from the employer’s perspective.
 After all, in the grand scheme of things, there aren’t very many Family Workampers, so you might be the first they have ever seen!

 What is a typical day Workamping at Jellystone?